Zach-Shim/Review_Credibility_Analysis/README.md

 Sprint Log:
-1. Finish optimizing ml algorithm
+1. Implement a sentiment ml algorithm.
-2. Implement scraping with new library
+2. Put in a loading bar or screen when data is being processed in form vieews.
-3. Deploy project
+3. Deploy project (Possibly on Heroku).